Cotes-d'Armor tourism & sightseeing

 Cotes d'Armor: inland

-In the forests south-west of Plancoet we enjoyed visiting the medieval chateau de la Hunaudaye, surrounded by a moat, while to the south of Dinan the villages of Lehon, Guenroc and Trefumel each have a lot of character and were a pleasure to stroll around.
+In the forests south-west of Plancoet we enjoyed visiting the medieval chateau de la Hunaudaye, surrounded by a moat, while to the south of Dinan the villages of Lehon, Guenroc and Trefumel each have a lot of character and are a pleasure to stroll around.

 On the southern border between the Cotes d'Armor and Morbihan, the Guerledan Lake is a very popular leisure destination with a wide variety of leisure opportunities both water based and marked trails through the surrounding forests.